Auto-PINN: Understanding and Optimizing Physics-Informed Neural Architecture: Introduction

-Physics-informed neural networks (PINNs) \cite{raissi2019physics} are promising partial differential equations (PDE) solvers which integrate machine learning with physical laws.
+Physics-informed neural networks (PINNs) \cite{raissi2019physics} are promising partial differential equations (PDE) solvers that integrate machine learning with physical laws.
 Benefiting from the strong expressive power of deep neural networks, PINNs are widely adopted to solve various real-world problems, such as fluid mechanics\cite{cai2022physics, jin2021nsfnets, sun2020surrogate}, material science \cite{haghighat2021physics, zhang2022analyses, zhang2021physics} and biomedical engineering \cite{sahli2020physics, kissas2020machine, liu2020generic}.
 PINNs do not require the time-consuming construction of elaborate grids, and can therefore be applied more easily to irregular and high-dimensional domains than traditional PDE solvers can.

 The structures of PINNs are usually simple multilayer perceptrons (MLPs).
-In the training process, the physical laws in PDE systems are rewritten as loss functions.
-The PINNs are trained to fit the groundtruth solutions under the supervision of the loss functions.
-Similar to other deep learning tasks, the neural architecture configurations of MLP networks, such as depths/widths, and activation functions, have great effect on the performance of PINNs.
+Similar to other deep learning tasks, the neural architecture configurations of MLP networks, such as depths/widths, and activation functions, have a great effect on the performance of PINNs.
 However, there is little research on this problem.
-For instance, \citet{raissi2019physics} found that increasing the width and depth of PINNs will improve the predictive accuracy, but their experiments are limited to a single PDE problem within a very small search space.
+For instance, \citet{raissi2019physics} found that increasing the width and depth of PINNs can improve the predictive accuracy, but their experiments are limited to a single PDE problem within a very small search space.
 While the Tanh activation function is the default option for PINNs, some studies \cite{al2021time, markidis2021old} report that Sigmoid or Swish \cite{RamachandranZL18} functions are more effective in some cases.
 However, they did not reach a conclusion about which activation function is preferred for various PDE problems.
 Therefore, further investigation is required to understand the relationship between the PINN architectures and their performances.
 Moreover, there are a number of important hyperparameters for training PINNs, such as the learning rate, the number of training epochs, and the choices of optimizers.
 Manually tuning the architecture and hyperparameters is tedious and laborious.
 Therefore, we are motivated to study the following research question: \emph{Can we automate the process of architecture and hyperparameters selection to improve the performance of PINNs?}